jgrayson-apl/VectorBasemapStyleEditor/README.md

 #### Deployment

  * Copy your application to a web accessible location
- * Create a new item in your org to your version of this application
+ * Create a new item in your Org to your version of this application
  * Register the new application item and make note of the App ID
  * In /config/default.js change the oauthappid to the above App ID